 Ways to save money with your simmer pot ingredients!

-Some of these ingredients (looking at you cinnamon sticks) have become very expensive over the last few years.
-Here are some frugal ideas to obtain less expensive ingredients.
+Some of these ingredients (look at you, cinnamon sticks) have become very expensive over the last few years.
+Here are some frugal ideas for obtaining less expensive ingredients.

 Use what is in season!
-Cranberries are beautiful and also add a nice scent in combination to other fruits, herbs and spices.
+Cranberries are beautiful and also add a nice scent in combination with other fruits, herbs, and spices.
+Use these in the fall and freeze some!

 Buy items on sale.
 Fruit for example.
 Buy the inexpensive apples or the citrus that is on sale that week.